What are Motor Speech Deficits?

 Kelsey Leighton, MS, CCC-SLP - Lecturer and Supervisor

-Kristie Spencer, PhD, CCC-SLP - Associate Professor and Researcher
+Kristie Spencer, PhD, CCC-SLP - Professor and Associate Chair; Researcher